hereditary-eu/ClustersInFocus/README.md

 On the top right dropdown, select `parkinsonsdata.csv`, which should already be available within the pre-loaded database.

 You should now be able to see a tabular view of the data.
-In order to get to the heatmap view, click on the list icon in the top-right corner of _Panel 1_ (the data panel).
+In order to get to the heatmap view, click on the list icon in the top-right corner of <span style="color: #7593e6">Panel 1</span> (the <span style="color: #7593e6">Data Panel</span>).

 Now for example, select the two columns `MDVP:FO(HZ)` and `MDVP:FLO(HZ)`.
-_Panel 2_ should display a scatter plot of all entries within the dataset across these two features.
+<span style="color: #9ee5a1">Panel 2</span> should display a scatter plot of all entries within the dataset across these two features.

-Click on one of the data points to open _Panel 3_ and you will be presented with a similarity analysis of all other possible clusters within the same dataset which share a high overlap of entries.
+Click on one of the data points to open <span style="color: #f3db70">Panel 3</span> and you will be presented with a similarity analysis of all other possible clusters within the same dataset which share a high overlap of entries.
 This similarity is based on the Jaccard Index $J \in [0, 1]$, which measures the overlap in data point membership

 $$J = \frac{\left| C_{AB} \cap C_{XY:k} \right|}{\left| C_{AB} \cup C_{XY:k} \right|}.$$